bgoli/melite-metadata/melite-proposed.md

   - `## Contributors`
   - `## Related identiers`
   - `## Optional information`
-- Optional file end token indicating the end of the MELITE metadata definition.
+- Optional file end token indicating the end of the MELITE metadata definition, which allows arbitrary information to be stored after the end token.
   - `## End`
 - Key-value pairs are defined as a line that begins with a bullet point ` - ` the key and a ` : ` with everything to the right until the end of the line  interpreted as the value (`- Key: value`):
   - `- Title: The MELITE metadata specification`